 This is a common question.
+Should you paint outside in the heat?
 I am also often asked what the best time of the year is to paint outside.
 The best time in my opinion is late summer or early fall.
 The weather is more predictable and there are fewer temperature swings then in the spring.

-When paint dries too quickly it will create problems.
-The paint needs to be allowed to cure and have the solvent (water) evaporate over time.
-This allows the molecules of the paint to align and form a strong coating with good adhesion.
+When paint dries too rapidly, it causes problems.
+Allow the paint to set and the solvent (water) to evaporate over time.
+This helps the paint molecules to align and form a strong coating with high adherence.

-If painting is done on a hot day in the middle of summer then the paint should never be applied in direct sunlight.
-The painting should always be done on a side of the home opposite the sun.
+If painting is done on a hot summer day, the paint should never be applied in direct sunlight.
+Painting should always be done on the opposite side of the house from the sun.